 Bypassing the established network of record labels, distributors and stores, the album was released on Discofoon, the label owned by the Dutch department store chain V & D, and carried exclusively in their shops nationwide.
 It has since become a highly sought-after collectors item.

 Finally this album sees its first official reissue on 180 gram audiophile vinyl, dynamically remastered from the original master tapes.
 Packaged in a lavish gatefold sleeve with the original cover artwork supplemented by rare photos and liner notes by Mike Stax of Ugly Things magazine.
-Purple vinyl edition. (sealed)
+Turquoise vinyl edition. (sealed)

 1. Paradise Now (D. Duba, P. Sjardin) 5:27